appveyor/website/src/docs/running-tests.md

     * `junit`.
 * `jobId` - build job ID that is currently running; can be read from `APPVEYOR_JOB_ID` environment variable.

-Example build script in PowerShell that runs xUnit tests and then uploads results in XML format:
+Example build script in PowerShell that runs xUnit.net tests and then uploads results in XML format:

 ```powershell
 # run tests